sheyidev/Alx_DjangoLearnLab/_notes/5-Advanced-Model-Relationships.md

 ```

 In this example, if an `Author` instance is deleted, all associated `Book` instances will also be automatically deleted due to the `on_delete=models.CASCADE` option.

+## My explanation

+`models.ForeignKey(Author, ...):` This creates a foreign key relationship between the Book model and the Author model.
+A foreign key is a link between two tables, which means each book is associated with a single author.

+`on_delete=models.CASCADE:` This option specifies that if an Author object is deleted, all Book objects related to that author should also be deleted.
+It enforces referential integrity by ensuring that no Book can exist without an associated Author.

+`related_name='books':` This specifies the name of the reverse relation from Author to Book.
+It allows you to access all books by an author using `author.books.all()`.

 ## Performance Considerations